 Central to everything Action Village India has done over the past three decades are the people who have been inspiring and working hard to forward this commitment.
 We have become a community for people whose lives have been influenced by their contact with India, want to remain in touch with the country and support those they have seen first-hand tackling rural poverty and injustice.

-We have enabled thirty years of partnership, community and solidarity, creating a web of humanity that has contributed to change and making a difference in the lives of the most marginalised children, women and men in rural India.
+We have enabled over thirty years of partnership, community and solidarity, creating a web of humanity that has contributed to change and making a difference in the lives of the most marginalised children, women and men in rural India.

 We are now looking forwards to our next thirty years of partnership and solidarity.
 How this expresses itself will keep changing, as it has in the past. we will continue to build on our partners’ work and their achievements in prioritising work with all marginalised people in rural India and we welcome you, your solidarity and your support to Action Village India.
 We welcome you to be a part of making a lasting difference in rural India.